 In addressing budgetary constraints in cybersecurity, leveraging automation and technology to optimize your resources is important.
 Implementing these solutions can help increase efficiency and reduce potential vulnerabilities across your systems and networks.

 One way of leveraging technology is by embracing digital transformation.
 By deploying advanced security systems, like integrated network and application security, you can bolster the protection of your mobile and cloud environments.
 This ensures a more holistic approach to defending your digital assets without the need for additional manpower.

 Incorporating cybersecurity automation can also help identify and manage potential blind spots.
-Using automated threat intelligence feeds, your systems can be better equipped to detect and respond to potential threats in real time.
-This reduces response time, minimizes damage, and ultimately saves you from incurring additional costs in addressing breaches.
+Using automated threat intelligence feeds, your systems can be better equipped to detect and respond to potential threats in real-time.
+This reduces response time, minimizes damage, and saves you from incurring additional costs in addressing breaches.

 Consider utilizing security information and event management (SIEM) tools to automate the collection, monitoring, and analysis of security-related data.
 This will enable you to quickly identify and respond to security incidents, ensuring a more secure network and streamlined operations.

 Moreover, implementing strong application security is crucial to prevent unauthorized access and thwart cyberattacks.
 You can efficiently and effectively identify and fix security issues in your applications and mobile environment through automated code scanning and vulnerability assessment tools.